rey0818/class-website/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## Contact
-For any questions or concerns, please reach out to [rey.gaming.0818@gmail.com].
+For any questions or concerns, please reach out to [rey.gaming.0818@gmail.com] or [yp10851234@yphs.tp.edu.tw].